 Commander Thomas and his fabulous 7-year-old daughter Harper live in Arlington.

-The Patrol Division is the backbone of the Lake Stevens Police Department.
+The Patrol Unit is the backbone of the Lake Stevens Police Department.

-Patrol squads are divided into four teams to cover the city 24 hours a day / 7 days per week.
-Each team consist of a patrol sergeant who supervises four highly trained patrol officers that are adept at responding to emergencies and other calls for service.
+Patrol is divided into four squads to cover the city 24 hours a day / 7 days per week.
+Each squad consists of a patrol sergeant who supervises highly trained patrol officers that are adept at responding to emergencies and other calls for service.
 The patrol sergeant additionally supervises the day-to-day patrol operations.
-Patrol officers provide the initial response to calls from the public, and are responsible for the prevention of crime, enforcement of laws, the arrest of criminals and the protection of life and property.
+Patrol officers provide the initial response to calls from the public and are responsible for the prevention of crime, enforcement of laws, the arrest of criminals, and the protection of life and property.
 Patrol officers are also trained to provide basic medical treatment to injured persons prior to the arrival of fire/medical personnel.
-All patrol officers have received crisis intervention training so that we can more effectively respond to those who are in a mental health crisis.
+All patrol officers have received crisis intervention training so that they can more effectively respond to those who are in a mental health crisis.

-In addition, Patrol works hand in hand with our partners throughout the region.
-Patrol assists our local partners with extra officers during major events and the sharing of information regarding offenders and crime trends in the area.
+In addition, the Operations Division works hand in hand with our partners throughout the region.
+The Operations Division assists our local partners with extra officers during major events and the sharing of information regarding offenders and crime trends in the area.
 The Lake Stevens Police Department also has dedicated patrol officers who are members of the Snohomish County Regional SWAT Team and Violent Offenders Task Force.
-These teams are tasked with locating and taking into custody the most high-risk offenders.
+These tasks forces are tasked with locating and taking into custody the most high-risk offenders.

 The Lake Stevens Police Department made a commitment to the community to constantly review our training and procedures of how we respond to situations.
 With this diligence and continuous improvement, our patrol supervisors and officers are some of the highest trained law enforcement professionals in the area.